-Trifacta’s Visual Data Profiling features provide immediate visibility into unique elements of the data set like data distributions and outliers to inform the transformation and analysis process.
+Trifacta’s Data Profiling features provide immediate visibility into unique elements of the data set like data distributions and outliers to inform the transformation and analysis process.

 Examining your data quickly to ensure the fit and accuracy of data for analysis assists with early avoidance of erroneous analytic results.
 Understanding as early as possible, gaps in data collection and unusual skew of the data is critical to assessing the quality of your data.

 Trifacta’s automated detection of data types, value distribution and missing or inconsistent values provides the user with immediate cues to a dataset’s fit and trustworthiness.